 Introduction

-It is with great pleasure that I write this Essay about Lucian Bebchuk, the James Barr Ames Professor at Law, Economics, and Finance at Harvard Law School.
-Bebchuk is the corporate field’s most prominent and influential scholar, and has mentored an exceptional number of corporate scholars.
-He has also been my own mentor and my main doctoral supervisor.
-The ten years I have worked with him, as a student, fellow, and a co-author, have been a tremendous learning experience.
-This Essay provides a brief account of Bebchuk’s fundamental contributions to the field and his large impact on scholarship, practice, and policy.
+It is with great pleasure that I write this Essay about Lucian Bebchuk, the James Barr Ames Professor of Law, Economics, and Finance at Harvard Law School.
+Professor Bebchuk is unquestionably the most prominent and influential scholar in the field of corporate field governance, and has mentored an exceptional number of corporate scholars.
+He has also been my own mentor and main doctoral supervisor, and the ten years that I have worked with him as a student, fellow, and co-author, have been an incomparable learning experience.
+This Essay provides a brief account of Bebchuk’s profound contributions to the field of corporate governance and his massive impact on scholarship, practice, and policy.

-The field of corporate governance seeks to understand how corporate rules, arrangements, and structures governing the relationships between companies’ directors, executives, shareholders and other stakeholders affect value creation.
-As discussed below, Bebchuk’s research has shed considerable light on the field, and put forward a basis for subsequent research on a wide range of issues, In the course of his career, he has published more than 100 articles in the corporate field.
-The Social Science Research Network (“SSRN”) has ranked him as fourth among all law professors in all fields–and first among all corporate law scholars–in term of citations to his work.
-These numbers, however, tell only part of the story, and below I attempt to provide a fuller picture.
+The field of corporate governance strives to understand how corporate rules, arrangements, and structures governing the relationships among companies’ directors, executives, shareholders and other stakeholders affect value creation.
+As discussed below, Bebchuk’s research has shed considerable light on the field, and created a basis for ensuing research on a wide range of issues.
+In the course of his career, Bebchuk has published more than 100 articles in the corporate field, and the Social Science Research Network (“SSRN”) has ranked him as fourth among all law professors in all fields–and first among all corporate law scholars–in terms of citations to his work.
+These numbers, however, tell only part of the story.
+Below, I will try to provide a fuller picture.

 Part I discusses Bebchuk’s contributions.
-I first consider the broad range of corporate areas to which Bebchuk’s research made major and influential contributions.
-I then considers certain aspects of Bebchuk’s research that enabled it to be so impactful and that led others to engage with it, whether by building on and agreeing with it or by putting forward alternative positions that address his insights.
-Here I discuss Bebchuk’s tools and modes of analysis, and some of the overarching themes and approaches common to his work in disparate areas.
+I first consider the broad range of areas of corporate research to which Bebchuk’s work has made major and influential contributions.
+I then consider certain aspects of Bebchuk’s research that has made it so consequential and that has led others to engage with it, whether by agreeing with and building on it, or by putting forward alternative positions in response to his insights.
+Here I discuss Bebchuk’s tools and modes of analysis, and some of the overarching themes and approaches shared by his work in disparate areas.

-Part II then discusses Bebchuk’s large impact.
-I first discuss how his studies shaped and influenced subsequent academic work and practitioner and judicial discourse.
-I then consider the influence he has had through the mentoring of many significant corporate scholars.
-I conclude by discussing how his research supported and substantially influenced the subsequent evolution of policy and practice in the corporate field.
+Part II then discusses Bebchuk’s immense impact.
+I first discuss how his studies have shaped and influenced subsequent academic work as well as discourse among practitioners and the judiciary.
+I then consider the influence he has had through his mentoring of many important corporate scholars.
+I conclude by discussing the substantial and concrete imprint his work has made on the evolution of policy and practice in the corporate field.

-Due to space limitations, I will not discuss the significant contributions that Bebchuk made outside the corporate field, especially in the earlier stages of his academic career. heProf.Bebchuk has made significant contributions to the study of contracts, consumer law, property, litigation, procedure, enforcement, antitrust remedies, regulation of financial crises, and the normative foundations of law and economics.
-However, over time he has been increasingly focused on the corporate field, and this Essay will be devoted exclusively to his contributions to this field.
+Due to space limitations, I will not discuss the significant contributions that Bebchuk has made outside the corporate field, especially in the earlier stages of his academic career.
+Here, it must suffice to mention that he has made significant contributions to the study of contracts, consumer law, property, litigation, procedure, enforcement, antitrust remedies, regulation of financial crises, and the normative foundations of law and economics.
+However, over time, he has been increasingly focused on the corporate field, and this Essay will be devoted exclusively to this field.

 Contributions: Significance and Nature